innerdvations/delivery-app/README.md

 ## 3. Create the Truck Content Type

-Strapi's generator for plugins is currently broken, so we'll manually create a collection type for trucks.
-This will store each truck's info and location.
+We'll create a collection type for trucks that will store each truck's information and location.
+The schema includes:

+- `identifier`: A unique identifier for each truck (like a license plate number)
+- `model`: The truck's model, restricted to a predefined list of options
+- `position`: GPS coordinates stored as a JSON object with latitude and longitude
+- `positionUpdatedAt`: A timestamp for when the position was last updated
+- `key`: A private key used for secure position updates from GPS devices

-> **Note:** This content type will be referenced as `plugin::truck-tracker.truck` (not `api::truck.truck`).
+Note that this content type will be referenced as `plugin::truck-tracker.truck` in the code, not `api::truck.truck`.
+This is because it's part of our plugin rather than the main API.

 Create `content-types/truck.ts` in your plugin: